rust-lang/rfcs/text/0000-target-extension.md

 What other designs have been considered?
 What is the impact of not doing this?

-- using `target_os` with the version inside. it would require to duplicate all `libc` code (for only small differencies) at each release.
+- using `target_os` with the version inside. it would require to duplicate all `libc` code (for only small differences) at each release.

-- statu quo: while no fundamental breaking changes occurs at OS level, no need to do anything.
+- status quo: while no fundamental breaking changes occur at OS level, no need to do anything.
 Note that FreeBSD 12 will be released with such changes.